 On December 22, 2019, almost seventy passenger vehicles piled into each other in the type of car accident most people would only expect to see in action films or apocalyptic genres.
 Vehicles were stacked side by side, blocking both sides of the interstate.
 Unfortunately, over fifty people had to be hospitalized for injuries sustained in the mega-crash.

-When faced with a weather-related claims denial, the top personal injury attorneys don’t back down.
+When faced with the denial of a weather-related claim, the top personal injury attorneys don’t back down.
 Rather than accepting the insurance company’s assertion that the accident was unavoidable, the law firm demands to know why the at-fault driver didn’t act in a more cautious way given the conditions.
 Just because conditions were poor doesn’t mean the other driver wasn’t negligent.
 Negligence, the critical claim in most personal injury cases, can exist even when there are other factors involved.

 If any drivers are acting unreasonably under the conditions, they can be held legally responsible for the damages caused by their negligent actions.
 That includes people involved in the crash who did not start the crash.
 If vehicles in front of a driver get into an accident, and that driver is speeding on an icy road and is not able to stop in time, they will be partially responsible for the damage their vehicle causes.
 Since their unreasonable actions contribute to the accident, such as speed in icy conditions making them unable to stop in time, the driver will be found partially responsible.
 Insurance companies will try to put some partial blame on the victims in a crash with inclement conditions.
 Companies will claim that a victim of an accident partially caused it by not acting reasonably in the conditions.
 This claim removes some responsibility from their driver, which in turn lowers the amount of compensation they have to give to the victim.
 This is why an experienced Providence personal injury lawyer can help in this situation.
 Under Rhode Island’s pure comparative negligence standard, an insurance company may still be required to compensate an accident victim even if the insurance company claims the victim somehow contributed to the accident.